Caveh Zahedi: Recent work

 In 2005, Caveh's film I Am a Sex Addict was released.
 It took 15 years to make due to financial and production difficulties.
 Through reenactments, the film recounts Zahedi's struggle with his addiction to prostitutes and the havoc it wreaked on his marriages and romantic relationships.
 When the completed project was rejected by Sundance, Zahedi tried to distribute the film himself.
 Only after he won the Gotham Award for "Best Film Not Playing in a Theater Near You" did IFC Films pick up the film.
 Zahedi has since made several short films, including "Dada", published by Focus Features, and "The Unmaking of I Am a Sex Addict", released on the DVD magazine Wholphin.

 Caveh's film The Sheik and I, released in 2012, is a feature-length version of a shorter film commissioned by the Sharjah Biennial.
 It was banned in Sharjah.

 In 2015, the Factory 25 label released an anthology 6-DVD box set, Digging My Own Grave: The Films of Caveh Zahedi, that collects all of Zahedi's works to date.

 In 2016, Zahedi began working on a television series for BRIC TV called The Show About The Show.
 It is a show about its own making, with each episode detailing the making of the previous episode.

+Zahedi teaches filmmaking at The New School in New York City.